bkidwell/ebmeta-old/README.md

 ## Installation

 No installation script is provided.
-The simplest way to install mdepub is to download the source as a `.zip` or `.tar.gz`, or `git clone`.
-Put the package files in `~/Apps/epubmeta` and then do this:
+The simplest way to install ebmeta is to download the source as a `.zip` or `.tar.gz`, or `git clone`.
+Put the package files in `~/Apps/ebmeta` and then do this:

-    chmod +x ~/Apps/epubmeta/__main__.py
+    chmod +x ~/Apps/ebmeta/__main__.py
-    ln --symbolic ~/Apps/epubmeta/__main.py__ ~/bin/epubmeta
+    ln --symbolic ~/Apps/ebmeta/__main.py__ ~/bin/ebmeta

-(Make sure `~/bin` is in your `$PATH` variable when you run `epubmeta`.)
+(Make sure `~/bin` is in your `$PATH` variable when you run `ebmeta`.)

 ### Windows

-`epubmeta` should work in Windows as well.
+`ebmeta` should work in Windows as well.
 Make sure all your requirements are installed and make sure you can run `python`, `pandoc`, and `ebook-convert` by just calling their name from the command line.
 (You probably will have to edit your `$PATH` environment variable.)

-To invoke `epubmeta`, you can either do
+To invoke `ebmeta`, you can either do

-    python -m [path to...]\epubmeta.zip [epubmeta arguments]
+    python -m [path to...]\ebmeta.zip [ebmeta arguments]

-Or create a batch file in your `$PATH` that calls Python in this way and passes command line arguments through to epubmeta.
+Or create a batch file in your `$PATH` that calls Python in this way and passes command line arguments through to ebmeta.

 ## Usage

-**Backup an epub file as an embedded file within itself**:
+**Backup an ebook file as an embedded file within itself**:

-    epubmeta backup FILE.EPUB
+    ebmeta backup FILE

-Copies FILE.EPUB to `./META-INF/source/FILE.EPUB` file within the FILE.EPUB package.
-If you screw up the outer FILE.EPUB later on, you can just extract the backup using a Zip archiving tool.
+Copies `FILE` to `./.backup/FILE.backup` under the folder containing `FILE`.
+If you screw up the outer `FILE` later on, you can just extract the backup using a Zip archiving tool.

 **Display metadata on the command line**:

-    epubmeta display FILE.EPUB
+    ebmeta display FILE

 **Edit metadata in a popup dialog box**:

-    epubmeta edit FILE.EPUB
+    ebmeta edit FILE

 **Reset metadata to state before first edit with this program**:

-    epubmeta reset FILE.EPUB
+    ebmeta reset FILE

 **Get all command line help**:

-    epubmeta --help
+    ebmeta --help